TaeEllenbecker/minesweeper/README.md

 # Minesweeper
-A Minesweeper GUI application in FLTK for C++
+A Minesweeper application developed in FLTK for C++